Safe Environment

 It is the responsibility of each Council to

-1. Initially enroll all members in the DDC SEP Compliance System roster by referring to the How to Guide available on the kofcdallas.org Safe Environment Page;
+1. Initially enroll all members in the DDC SEP Compliance System by referring to the How to Guide available this page;

 4. Cooperate with any inquiries or auditing procedures of the DDC and Diocese.